Plasma etching: Integrated circuits

 Plasma can be used to grow a silicon dioxide film on a silicon wafer (using an oxygen plasma), or can be used to remove silicon dioxide by using a fluorine bearing gas.
 When used in conjunction with photolithography, silicon dioxide can be selectively applied or removed to trace paths for circuits.

 For the formation of integrated circuits it is necessary to structure various layers.
 This can be done with a plasma etcher.
 Before etching, a photoresist is deposited on the surface, illuminated through a mask, and developed.
 The dry etch is then performed so that structured etching is achieved.
 After the process, the remaining photoresist has to be removed.
 This is also done in a special plasma etcher, called an asher.

 Dry etching allows a reproducible, uniform etching of all materials used in silicon and III-V semiconductor technology.
 By using inductively coupled plasma/reactive ion etching (ICP/RIE), even hardest materials like e.g. diamond can be nanostructured.

 Plasma etchers are also used for de-layering integrated circuits in failure analysis.

+Printed circuit boards

+Plasma is used to etch printed circuit boards, including de-smear vias.